LevelUpMarketers/tta-management-plugin/docs/BecomeMemberPage.md

 - Includes signup buttons embedded within the table.
 Clicking a button sends an AJAX request that stores the selected membership level in the session and redirects visitors to the cart page.
 - The page enqueues `tta-cart.js` so the signup buttons behave like adding tickets to the cart and redirect immediately.
 The cart will show the chosen membership as a line item so visitors can check out normally.
 - Visitors can complete checkout with just a membership selected—no tickets are required.
 - Only one membership can exist in the cart at a time.
-Logged-in users who already have a Basic membership cannot add another Basic plan.
+Logged-in users who already have a Basic membership cannot add another Basic plan, and Premium members cannot add a Basic plan at all.
 - When only a membership is present in the cart, the subtotal and total rows show the price "Per Month" and table columns remain aligned.
 - When tickets are also in the cart, the total row shows the immediate charge followed by the monthly membership amount (e.g. `$15.00 today, $5 Per Month`).